Portuguese Way

 - San Simón Island: Located in the Vigo estuary, it was an important medieval religious center.

-- River and garden of Caldas de Reyes: A beautiful botanical garden on the river of the Umia river.
+- Caldas de Reis River and Gardens: A beautiful botanical garden on the banks of the Umia River.

-- Census: Famous for its peppers, but also with a lot of history and landscape beauty.
+- Padrón: Famous for its peppers, but also with a lot of history and landscape beauty.

-Each of these places offers an enriching pause during your pilgrimage.
+Each of these locations offers an enriching pause during your pilgrimage.

-Kings, nobles and famous characters such as Santa Isabel de Portugal (s.
-XIV) and Don Manuel I of Portugal (S. XVI) toured this route, leaving an important historical legacy.
+Kings, nobles and famous figures such as Santa Isabel de Portugal (s.
+XIV) and Don Manuel I of Portugal (S. XVI) traveled this route, leaving an important historical legacy.

-The Portuguese road retains hermitages, symbols and sculptures that recall the importance of this route in European history.
+The Portuguese way retains hermitages, symbols and sculptures that recall the importance of this route in European history.

-The appearance of the Virgin of Fatima to three shepherds in the twentieth century caused the sanctuary in Fatima to gain prominence, although the Portuguese path is still very busy by pilgrims around the world.
+The appearance of the Virgin of Fatima to three shepherds in the twentieth century caused the sanctuary in Fatima to gain prominence, yet the Portuguese Way continues to be widely walked by pilgrims from around the world.

 A famous legend tells that a Galician pilgrim, unfairly condemned to gallows in Barcelos, was saved by a rooster that he sang before his execution, demonstrating his innocence.
 This rooster is now a popular symbol of Portugal.